Valfaris

 Valfaris is a 2D action platforming game developed by Steel Mantis and published by Big Sugar.
-The game was released for Windows and Nintendo Switch on October 10, 2019.
-It was later released on November 5 for PlayStation 4 and November 8 for Xbox One.
-Merge Games distributed the physical copies of the PlayStation 4 and Nintendo Switch versions.
-They were announced in August 2021 and were released in November.
+The game was released for Windows and Nintendo Switch on October 10, 2019, and later for PlayStation 4 and Xbox One in November.
+Merge Games distributed the physical copies of the PlayStation 4 and Nintendo Switch versions in November 2019.
+Amazon Luna version arrived in December 2020.
 The game's soundtrack was composed by former Celtic Frost guitarist Curt Victor Bryant.

 The game follows Therion, a warrior who returns to his home of Valfaris and finds out that it has devolved into chaos.
 He goes on a journey to figure out what happened to his home, destroy its demonic inhabitants, and kill his dad in the process.

 Valfaris received generally favorable reviews from critics.
-A sequel titled Valfaris: Mecha Therion is set to release in 2022 for PC and consoles.
+A sequel, titled Valfaris: Mecha Therion, was released on November 21, 2023 for PC and consoles.

 Gameplay

 In Valfaris, the player controls Therion, who is armed with a sword and a plasma pistol.
 The pistol can be fired in eight directions.
 Therion also has access to a heavy gun and a shield.
 Therion's energy meter is depleted when he uses the shield or the heavy gun.
 The energy meter is replenished when Therion kills an enemy or loots a supply cache.
 Therion can use the shield to block incoming fire, but he cannot move while using it.
 If the shield is used at the correct time, it can send projectiles back towards enemies.
 Blood metal is used to upgrade Therion's weapons, making guns fire faster and giving swords longer reach.
 Weapons have to be upgraded at shrines.
 These shrines are also used as checkpoints.
 To activate these checkpoints, a green token called a Resurrection Idol must be used.
 A Resurrection Idol can be found stashed in levels.
 Saving Resurrection Idols up until a certain threshold rewards the player with higher health and energy.
 Resurrection Idols are not lost if Therion dies.